Kwame Nkrumah: Leader of Government Business and Prime Minister

 Nkrumah's title was Leader of Government Business in a cabinet chaired by Arden-Clarke.
 Quick progress was made, and in 1952, the governor withdrew from the cabinet, leaving Nkrumah as his prime minister, with the portfolios that had been reserved for expatriates going to Africans.
 There were accusations of corruption, and of nepotism, as officials, following African custom, attempted to benefit their extended families and their tribes.
 The recommendations following the 1948 riots had included elected local government rather than the existing system dominated by the chiefs.
 This was uncontroversial until it became clear that it would be implemented by the CPP.
 That party's majority in the Legislative Assembly passed legislation in late 1951 that shifted power from the chiefs to the chairs of the councils, though there was some local rioting as rates were imposed.

 Nkrumah's re-titling as prime minister had not given him additional power, and he sought constitutional reform that would lead to independence.
-In 1952, he consulted with the visiting Colonial Secretary, Oliver Lyttelton, who indicated that Britain would look favorably on further advancement, so long as the chiefs and other stakeholders had the opportunity to express their views.
+In 1952, he consulted with the visiting Colonial Secretary, Oliver Lyttelton, who indicated that Britain would look favourably on further advancement, so long as the chiefs and other stakeholders had the opportunity to express their views.
 Initially skeptical of Nkrumah's socialist policies, Britain's MI5 had compiled large amounts of intelligence on Nkrumah through several sources, including tapping phones and mail interception under the code name of SWIFT.
 Beginning in October 1952, Nkrumah sought opinions from councils and from political parties on reform, and consulted widely across the country, including with opposition groups.
 The result the following year was a White Paper on a new constitution, seen as a final step before independence.
 Published in June 1953, the constitutional proposals were accepted both by the assembly and by the British, and came into force in April of the following year.
 The new document provided for an assembly of 104 members, all directly elected, with an all-African cabinet responsible for the internal governing of the colony.
 In the election on 15 June 1954, the CPP won 71, with the regional Northern People's Party forming the official opposition.